Requirements for Distance Education Students

 Transferring to a Distance Learning School

-Perhaps you are tired of traveling to class every day, or prefer to study and take classes from home, or your desired degree is not offered locally.
-Transferring to a college with online learning is a smart option.
+Perhaps you are tired of commuting to a campus, prefer to learn from home, or your desired degree is not offered locally.
+Transferring to a virtual college may be a viable option.
 You are likely to want all of your previous coursework credits to transfer over.
-If you studied at an accredited community college or four year university, then most of your credit should be legit.
+If you studied at an accredited community college or four year university, then most of your credits or units should be legitimate.

 One problem you may run into is with graduate programs.
-The schools are usually more selective in awarding credits since graduate study is more specialized.
-Always contact a large number of schools offering distance education.
-Some of the largest and widely known are Strayer, University of Phoenix Online, and Drexel.
+The schools are usually more selective in awarding credits since graduate study can be more specialized.
+Always contact a large number of schools offering distance education before making your final decision.
+Some of the largest and most widely recognized virtual colleges are Strayer, University of Phoenix Online, and Drexel.

 Distance Learning